 Now, let us head to disable the faulty driver.
 See the below points –

-- Hit the combination of Win and X keys in order to spread out a sidebar, known as power user menu and do a tap on Device Manager.
+- Hit the combination of Win and X keys in order to spread out a list known as Power user menu, and do a tap on Device Manager.

 - Expand each device seen on the list and see if you could trace out anyone with a yellow exclamation sign.